 All files are compressed in the setup.zip file.
-This zip file contains 2 DLL files for communication and a .EXE file, which represents the Hypex DSP filter design program.
+This zip file contains a DLL file for communication and a .EXE file, which represents the Hypex DSP filter design program.

 - 1. Unzip the setup.zip file on your hard disk - 2.
 Open the "Hypex DSP filter design.EXE" by double clicking the file